Capital One Kept $2B In Savings Account Interest From Banking Customers, CFPB Suit Says

 "The CFPB is suing Capital One for cheating families out of billions of dollars on their savings accounts," said CFPB Director Rohit Chopra.
 "Banks should not be baiting people with promises they can't live up to."

-Daily Voice has reached out to Capital One to comment on the lawsuit.
-A spokesperson didn't immediately respond as of press time.

-In a statement to CNN, a Capital One spokesperson said the company was "deeply disappointed to see the CFPB continue its recent pattern of filing eleventh hour lawsuits ahead of a change in administration."
+In a statement to Daily Voice, a spokesperson said Capital One was "deeply disappointed to see the CFPB continue its recent pattern of filing eleventh hour lawsuits ahead of a change in administration."

-"We strongly disagree with their claims and will vigorously defend ourselves in court," the spokesperson said, adding that the new account was "marketed widely, including on national television, with the simplest and most transparent terms in the industry."
+"We strongly disagree with their claims and will vigorously defend ourselves in court," the spokesperson said.
+"Capital One is proud of its unique and industry leading 360 suite of banking products, all of which offer great rates, carry no fees and no minimums, and have always been available in just minutes to all new and existing customers without any of the usual industry restrictions.
+Our flagship 360 Performance Savings product was marketed widely, including on national television, with the simplest and most transparent terms in the industry."

 The suit also claims Capital One misled customers by claiming the 360 Savings account provided a "high interest" rate that was "one of the nation's best."
 From late 2019 to mid-2024, the 360 Savings rate was locked at 0.30 percent, while the 360 Performance Savings rate increased steadily, reaching 4.35 percent by January 2024.